-- User Interface (UI): The will offer clear displays for the when optimizing your ?
+- User Interface (UI): P. s should offer clear and easily comprehensible displays for optimizing your

-- Usability: Is this resources system easy to learn and master?
+- Usability: Is the system easy to learn and master?
 Are there tutorials and training?
 Does the company offer good tech and user support?

 - Integrations: Is it easy to connect with other tools?
 Any pre-built integrations?

 - Value for $: How appropriate is the price for its features, capabilities, and use case?
 Is pricing clear, transparent, and flexible?

 - : Can you visualize who is doing what, how much time it will take, and who can handle more tasks?

 - Easy ing tools: Can you drag-and-drop and point-and-click to quickly build a template?